Skip to content

 }

 If your build is failing with a Spring Bean creation error after fixing dependencies, the versions you resolved may be incompatible.
-Double-check that all Spring-related dependencies use the same major version.
+Double-check that all Spring-related dependencies use the same major version, or pin them with a Spring Boot BOM as shown in Fix 7.

 Still Not Working?